rubocop/ruby-style-guide/README.md

 * Use `CamelCase` for classes and modules.
 (Keep acronyms like HTTP, RFC, XML uppercase.)
 * Use `SCREAMING_SNAKE_CASE` for other constants.
+* The names of predicate methods (methods that return a boolean value) should end in question mark.
+  (i.e. `Array#empty`).
+* The names of potentially "dangerous" methods (i.e. methods that modify `self` or the arguments, `exit!`, etc.) should end with exclamation marks.
 * The length of an identifier determines its scope.
 Use one-letter variables for short block/method parameters, according to this scheme: